 You want to sound like your horde is behind you in the chorus?
 Kick in Gang Vocals mode and you’ll sound like the band behind you is massive!
 It also includes a reverb, with three ‘studio grade’ algorithms to choose from.
 When combined with ‘Gang Vocals’ mode you could either sound huge – or just look really stupid.
 You’d want to think twice about using it playing down the ‘Dog & Ferret’ on a Friday night at open mic night…

-The Critical Mass pedal can be run off of phantom power or a couple of AA batteries.
+The Critical Mass pedal can be run off of either a 9V power supply (not included) or a couple of AA batteries.
 You can use it with inbuilt setting for a few specific microphones including TC-Helicon MP-75, MP-76 and Sennheiser e835 FX mics.
 The inbuilt mic preamp is a low noise design (that’s handy, no really it is…ahem) and it seems to be ruggedly built with its metal chassis.

 Apart from four ‘Gang Vocal’ settings you also get another four melodic choir settings as well as those aforementioned three reverbs.
 The tone stack is called Adaptive Tone, with which TC apparently mean that it “intelligently adapts to your voice, making your tone crisp, clean and full”.